 Each material has its own pros and cons.
 Some mats are comfy and cushiony, while others are snuggly and portable; Others are more durable, and you may also want your mat to be eco-friendly.

 An awareness of the positive and negative aspects of each yoga mat material before you can have an idea of what characteristics would be better or worse for you and your routine, and accordingly, decide on the right yoga mat for you.
 (It will help you select a mat that fits your personal needs).

 Here’s what you need to know about the different types of materials used to make yoga mats, before buying your yoga mat.

 Different Types of Yoga Mat Materials

-In modern times, yoga mats are made from various materials such as natural rubber, chemical polyvinyl chloride (PVC), thermoplastic elastomer (TPE), and polymer environmental resin (PER), jute, cotton, cork, etc. For some users, the material used in the manufacture of the mat doesn’t matter provided everything else is taken into account, while for some others, it is an important one.
+In modern times, yoga mats are made from various materials such as natural rubber, chemical polyvinyl chloride (PVC), thermoplastic elastomer (TPE), polymer environmental resin (PER), jute, cotton, cork, etc. For some users, the material used in the manufacture of the mat doesn’t matter provided everything else is taken into account, while for some others, it is an important one.

 1. Natural Rubber Yoga Mat

 Natural rubber mats are the most common and probably the best material choice.
 They are made from tree-borne rubber, a renewable resource.
 The surface of the mat is a bit hard, but eco-friendly, with incredible grip and great comfort.
 New rubber mats have a rubbery smell that usually fades away over time.